There are three steps of the Optimize runtime that take place every time that a visitor comes to your site, which are covered below.In this article:

-A first level of defense in order to achieve this, is the anti-flicker snippet which is necessary because of Optimize asynchronous nature.
+A first level of defense in order to achieve this, is the anti-flicker snippet which is necessary because of Optimize's asynchronous nature.

-While a synchronous script will block the browser form parsing and displaying the page (and can stop your site from working in worst case), an asynchronous script may run at any time, even after the page is visible (and can’t be catastrophic (e.g. block your site from loading), however an asynchronous script can cause flickering.
+While a synchronous script will block the browser from parsing and displaying the page (and can even stop your site from loading completely), an asynchronous script can run at any time, even after the page is visible, and it can’t be catastrophic (e.g. block your site from loading), however an asynchronous script can cause flickering.

-The anti-flicker snippet is introduced as a mechanism that ensures that your page is temporarily hidden, until the Optimize container has enough time to download.
-With correct installation on a typical page, the page hiding will not have any significant real effect, since the Optimize container will download in parallel with other scripts and resources of the page that block it from rendering.
+The anti-flicker snippet temporarily hides your web page until the Optimize container has enough time to download.
+There is no performance hit to the typical web page with the anti-flicker snippet installed correctly because the Optimize container will download in parallel with other scripts and resources of the page that may block it from rendering.

-The page hiding is not the only mechanism used by Optimize to avoid flickering since it will typically end before the page is actually available by the browser, in order to be modified by Optimize.
+The anti-flicker snipper isn't the only mechanism used by Optimize to avoid flickering since it will typically end before the page is actually available by the browser, in order to be modified by Optimize.

-An important thing to note, is that the page hiding timeout does not correspond to the overhead that Optimize will introduce to your page; it is just a worst case guarantee.
-Furthermore the recommended value does not related to the performance of your site or Optimize, but mainly to your visitors network speed (in case of poor signal reception etc).
+Note: The anti-flicker timeout does not indicate overhead that Optimize adds to your page; it is just a worst case scenario.
+Furthermore, the recommended timeout value does not relate to the performance of your site or Optimize, but mainly to your visitors network speed (e.g. in case of poor signal reception etc).

-If the Optimize container hasn’t download (together with other page resources) and run on the visitor’s device (depending on network speed and conditions) when the timeout occurs, the page hiding ends and any Optimize experiments that may apply (when the container downloads later) will be abandoned, while the visit will be simply excluded from the experiment traffic.
+If the Optimize container (and other page resources) haven't downloaded and run on the visitor’s device before the timeout value is reached, the page hiding ends and any Optimize experiments that may apply later are abandoned and the visit is excluded from the experiment traffic.

-Once the Optimize container has download the global page hiding will end, the container will evaluate experiment rules and will then ensure that only those elements involved in any chosen experiments variants remain hidden.
-Note that this may happen even if those elements are not in the page yet.
+Once the Optimize container has downloaded the global page hiding ends, the container evaluates experiment rules and ensures that only the elements involved in any chosen variant remain hidden.
+This can happen even if those elements are not on the page yet.

 Targeting rule evaluation

-Note that the experiment model page which you may use to launch the Optimize editor is not relevant to targeting (even though it is initially assigned as the default targeting rule).
+Note: The experiment model page used to launch the Optimize editor is not relevant to targeting (even though it is initially assigned as the default targeting rule).
 To see exactly which rules apply to an experiment, you need to look to the targeting tab of the experiment details page.

-A visitor will be assigned to a variant at his first visit on a page after the experiment has started (doesn’t have to be his first visit on that page).
-The assignment is random (based on the Google analytics client ID), following the variant weights.
+A visitor will be assigned to a variant during their first visit to a page after the experiment has started – this doesn’t have to be their first visit to that page, however.
+The assignment is random (based on the Google Analytics client ID), following the variant weights.
 The visitor will remain in the assigned variant until the end of the experiment while actions that happen any time later (i.e. goals) are attributed to that variant.

-Changing experiment weights will not reassign visitors.
-Even if you set a variant weight to zero, there may still be traffic on a variant from visitors that were assigned to it before the weight change.
+Changing experiment weights does not assign visitors.
+Even if you set a variant weight to zero, there may still be traffic to one of your variants from visitors that were assigned to it before the weight change.

 Experiments are independent from each other.
-A single visit can participate in multiple experiments and you need to take care to ensure that there are no side-effects.
-So while it is perfectly fine to run multiple experiments on the same page, these should be done on different page areas while avoiding the introduction of bias (e.g. where the variant of one experiment promotes a variant of another experiment).
+A single visit can participate in multiple experiments and you need to avoid side-effects.
+While it is perfectly normal to run multiple experiments on the same page, these should be done on different page areas to avoid the introduction of bias (e.g. where the variant of one experiment promotes a variant of another experiment).